jedSavage/Slexip/README.md

 ### Non-Indexed

 #### Relative (R)
 This mode is only available with branch operations.
 The number provided to the operation is added to current PC and program execution continues from that address.
-Maximum value is 255.
+Only one byte is passed and it is a signed byte.
+This allows a jump of -128 to +127 bytes relative to the current program counter.

 #### Direct (D)
 Uses the value directly as entered.
 Example, using the JMP operation in direct mode, the PC is set to the value provided and program execution continues from that address.